spockbots/city/docs-source/source/edu/lessons.rst

         sleep(0.5)

-Next, modify the program to print th color instead of the reflective value.
+Next, modify the program to print the color instead of the reflective value.

 Here is the template for this assignment to complete the file `colorsensor.py`: